andrewpayne68/btcbf/README.md

 ## **Requirements**

   In offline mode, a database is necessary.
 By default, it is `address.txt` containing some addresses.
 Let's be honest, searching online takes too long and the addresses with balance included in the program are too scarce (as having a current text file with all addresses would make this repository over 5GB).
 So the users who wish, can download the latest text file from [here](http://addresses.loyce.club/) (direct [link](http://addresses.loyce.club/Bitcoin_addresses_LATEST.txt.gz)), rename and replace it with the "address.txt".
 But be careful about memory issues.
-Only use this database if you have sufficient RAM!
-32GB should be sufficient for the full address list.
+Only use this database if you have sufficient RAM, 32GB should be sufficient for the full address list.

 To install the requirements run the command below: